mysql/mysql-utilities/doc/intro/index.rst

       Returns bool - True = success, Fail = failed
       """

 This example is typical of the methods and classes in the library.
-Notice this method has three required parameters and a dictionary of options that may exist.
+Notice that this method has three required parameters and a dictionary of options that may exist.

 Each method and function that uses this mechanism defines its own default values for the items in the dictionary.
 A quick look at the method